stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

     });
 {: class=brush:java}

-Hopefully you can see that, besides view boilerplate reduction, rich models and a fluent binding DSL are the other main strengths gwt-mpv brings to the table to succinctly, declaratively wire together your application's behavior.
+Hopefully you can see that, besides view boilerplate reduction, rich models and a fluent binding DSL are the other main strengths Tessell brings to the table to succinctly, declaratively wire together your application's behavior.

 Testing
 -------